+half unit (

-half unit An examination of a number of different schools of thought in business ethics, relating them to concrete issues such as advertising, consumer rights, managerial structures, and corporate accountability.
+An examination of a number of different schools of thought in business ethics, relating them to concrete issues such as advertising, consumer rights, managerial structures, and corporate accountability.
 Casework helps the student to develop skills in decision-making.
-(Also listed as RELS 2250, PHIL 2250 and under Peace and Conflict Studies)
+(Also listed as RELS 2250, PHIL 2250 and also listed as a Peace and Conflict Studies Emphasis Course)

-Introduction to Information Systems in Organizations half unit Prerequisite: BUSI 1112
+Introduction to Information

+Systems in Organizations